yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/AAM6020VI.rst

 #language en
 = Asus AAM6020VI ADSL modem 4Port eth and Wireless =
 == Major Chips ==
+ * TNET730GDU             AR7WRD SoC
+ * 88E6060                Marvel 6 port ethernet swicth
+ * K4S281632F             Samsung 16Mb SDRAM
-*TNETW1130GVF           Single-Chip MAC and Baseband Processor for IEE 802.11 a/b/g.
+ * TNETW1130GVF           Single-Chip MAC and Baseband Processor for IEE 802.11 a/b/g.

 On AAM6020VI-T4 the WLAN card is in a mini-pci slot.
 The -T? bit is still confusing, while on the box it's is -T4 on the pcb -T2 is written.
 That also says revision 1.0 .

+Device has 16Mb Ram and 4Mb Ram which should make it a reasonably flexible unit

+It uses PSPBoot with a default address of 192.168.1.1

 == Debug HW ==
 There is a 2x4 (male pins) EJTAG ["OpenWrtDocs/Customizing/Hardware/JTAG_Cable"] connector and another 2x3 female one without a specific label (only says J1).